 Kids 12 and under are free.

-COVID Guidelines: (This is NOT “The New Normal”… but we’re gonna do what we need to until this is all over.
-And it’s gonna be over sooner than later)
+Despite being a few months into it, this is NOT “The New Normal”… but we’re gonna do what we need to until the people losing their minds over it calm down.

-- We are switching from our regular paper tear-off tickets, to wrist bands.
-Please make sure to put them on, not just in your pocket or on your dashboard—we’ll be using these specifically so we don’t have to use hand-stamps to let people re-enter the show.
+2. We have switched from paper tear-off tickets to wrist bands specifically so we don’t have to use hand-stamps to let people re-enter the show.
+Please make sure to put them on, not just in your pocket or on your dashboard.
 We’ll hand you the wrist band, but we won’t put it on you—we’ll need you to do that, and you’ll need to do it before entering through the spectator gate.

 We’ll also need you to catch as much wrist-hair in the adhesive as you can, as though we were putting it on you.
 Your co-operation on the wrist-hair is greatly appreciated.